khaller93/graphdb-free/README.md

     ].
 ```

 Optionally, data that must be preloaded can be added to the `toLoad` directory of the corresponding repository folder in a format that is supported by the [Importrdf/PreLoad Tool](https://graphdb.ontotext.com/documentation/10.0/loading-data-using-importrdf.html) of the given GraphDB version.
 The [Importrdf/PreLoad Tool](https://graphdb.ontotext.com/documentation/10.0/loading-data-using-importrdf.html) can handle GZip compressed files.
+Per default, the arguments `--force` and `--partial-load` are specified for the preloading tool.
+The passed arguments can be overwritten by defining a `PRELOAD_ARGS` environment variable (e.g. `-e PRELOAD_ARGS="-m parallel --force"`).

 The organization of the `/repository.init/` could look like this, and the small program would initialize both of those repositories and preload the data.